mevinbabuc/TwitGrabber/README.md

 3. Files

       a)    index.php

+                  index.php file extracts the recent tweets from twitter based on the search query issued and stores it in a database (mysql)

       b)    classify.php

+                  The classify.php file puts up an interface for manual, supervised teaching which displays the tweets on screen and asks the "teacher" to manually classify it if its a positive tweet or negative tweet or a neutral tweet. the positive , negative and neutral tweets are given 1,-1,0 values respectively to distinguish from each other .

+      c)    database/maclearn.sql

+                  The maclearn.sql file is the database file used in TwitGrabber. import it into a mysql database

-      c)    readme.md
+      d)    readme.md

+4. Future Scope

+      a) The python version of the Twitgrabber is going to be released soon .
+      b) The Twitgrabber wil be designed to act as a datasource module or plugin for other projects .

-4. Issues
+5. Issues

-      -> Unable to get continous results from twitter -> Bad UI
+      a) Unable to get continous results from twitter
+      b) Bad UI
-      -> The form submission part for the classifier is still pending (classify.php)
+      c) The form submission part for the classifier is still pending (classify.php)